SovereignCloudStack/website/_i18n/en/_posts/blog/2023-11-10-confidential-computing-in-digital-sovereign-environments.md

 For SCS to embark on the support for Confidential Computing, SGX presents itself as the most mature and deployment-proven due to its length of availability.
 In order for the SCS IaaS reference implementation to be able to support SGX Enclaves the support for SGX must therfore be present in OpenStack.

 With the [Secured Cloud Management Stack](https://github.com/intel/secured-cloud-management-stack/) (SCM) a lot of work has been done by Intel to bring Trusted Execution Environments to OpenStack.
 In order to make this accessable on top of SCS it must become part of upstream OpenStack.
-Through the various tenders run by the Sovereign Cloud Stack project bringing technoloy upstream is being funded and a while ago it has been concluded to tackle the upstreaming of the Intel patchset as part of our [tender package 01](https://scs.community/tenders/lot1).
+Through the various tenders run by the Sovereign Cloud Stack project, bringing technology upstream is being funded, and a while ago, it was concluded to tackle the upstreaming of the Intel patchset as part of our [tender package 01](https://scs.community/tenders/lot1).

 The work is aligned in the Team IaaS and is outlined in [a corresponding epic](https://github.com/SovereignCloudStack/issues/issues/39).